 The most common Field Sobriety Tests are the Horizontal Gaze Nystagmus test, Walk & Turn test, and One Leg Stand test.
 Each of these tests is designed to look at several different clues indicating intoxication.
 You have no legal obligation to take these tests, despite an officer pressuring you otherwise.
 Officers will often count the slightest errors against you and can exaggerate your performance on these tests.
 Usually, it is better to refuse the tests altogether.

-At Carley Legal Services near Battle Ground, we have the experience and understanding in the science behind field sobriety tests, the required warnings and advisements an officer must provide to you, and the complex protocol an officer must adhere to in administering these tests.
+At Carley Legal Services, we have the experience and understanding in the science behind field sobriety tests, the required warnings and advisements an officer must provide to you, and the complex protocol an officer must adhere to in administering these tests.
 We take the time to investigate your matter personally.
 If an officer has cut any corners during your investigation, it pays to have an experienced attorney on your side.

 “I only had two drinks.
 Is breath testing foolproof?”

 Everyone has heard of the .08 limit.
 Many people do not realize that someone can be charged with a DUI even when their breath is under a .08 BAC.
 So long as an officer has probable cause to believe that your ability to drive has been affected to a considerable degree by alcohol or some other drug, they can arrest you for DUI or DWI.